notanhour/DeNoiser/README.md

-# If something's not clear to you, blur it!
+# If something is not clear to you, blur it!